FREE Case Evaluation

 If you are charged with a DUI you are likely wondering about the implications for your future.
 Depending upon the factual circumstances of your case, such as your BAC, whether you submitted to chemical testing, whether it was your first offense, and whether anyone else was implicated, the consequences for a conviction will vary.
 However, almost anytime you are arrested for DUI or DWI, law enforcement will confiscate your driver’s license, if you are a Maryland licensee.
 Your driving privileges will be jeopardized unless you request a MVA hearing within 30 days to contest the suspension or revocation of your license.
 It is recommended that you consult the advice of an experienced Maryland MVA lawyer to assist you during the proceedings.

-Edward Tayter is well versed in the administrative law of Maryland, as applied to DUI, and is ready and willing to assist you.
+A Maryland DUI Lawyer will be familiar with the administrative law of Maryland, as applied to DUI, and is ready and willing to assist you.
 Contact Maryland MVA lawyer Edward Tayter today for a free initial consultation of your case.

-- Edward Tayter on Restricted Licenses
+- Restricted Licenses

 The DUI/DWI Stop